Teaming Up With Our Customers to

 - Reducing product cost

 - Reducing equipment cost

 Process Improvements on Existing Systems

 Many times, a production automation system does not need to be completely replaced, but a detailed analysis of the system’s performance can yield cost-effective changes that can boost its performance.
 Midwest Engineered Systems can provide production line analysis services using its process development experience to help determine where efficiencies can be found.
 Process Improvements include evaluation of current equipment capability and determination for implantation of new sensors, controls, and methods to improve manufacturing.

 Modern production systems come with improvements like finer, more efficient process control and data acquisition that lead to better overall performance.
 These improvements can usually be had by legacy systems through a carefully considered retrofit roadmap.
 Process improvements are offered to optimize your current equipment to improve functionality and increase the life of your system.
 These improvements typically involve custom-developed software and current controls hardware that improves tasks and processes.
 MWES offers these services as well.
 Our application engineers are able to guide customers through the landscape of new technologies to arrive at a plan to upgrade a production system to the latest in capabilities.

-- Increased Return-on-Investment
+- Increased return-on-investment (ROI)

 - Lower up-front investment vs. buying new

 Contact us today to learn more about our process development and how we can improve your manufacturing operations.